Data-model Coevolution as the Architectural Principle for AI-Native Materials Databases: Results

-Figure~\ref{fig:fig5}a–c shows the computed $P$–$T$ phase stability diagrams of the Li–P–S chemical system under varied thermodynamic conditions.
-Comparing Figure~\ref{fig:fig5}a and b, the impact of increasing temperature (from 300 K to 600 K at 1 bar) on phase stability is relatively minor, with only a slight increase in $E_{\mathrm{hull}}$ for low-Li compositions near the P–S boundary.
-In contrast, pressure exerts a much stronger influence.
-At 2 GPa (Figure~\ref{fig:fig5}c), phases with S content above 50 at.\% (points near the S corner) become significantly less stable, primarily due to lower atomic packing densities, which increases the $PV$ contributions to the Gibbs free energy (see Supplementary Figure 4a).
+Figure~\ref{fig:fig5}a–c shows the resulting $P$–$T$ phase stability diagrams.
+Increasing temperature leads to only minor changes in phase stability, with only a slight increase in $E_{\mathrm{hull}}$ for low-Li compositions near the P–S boundary (Figures~\ref{fig:fig5}a,b).
+In contrast, pressure has a more pronounced effect.
+At 2 GPa (Figure~\ref{fig:fig5}c), sulfur-rich phases above 50 at.\% become significantly less stable, primarily due to lower atomic packing densities and the resulting increase in the $PV$ contributions to the Gibbs free energy (see Supplementary Figure 4a).